Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

 packet.
 The rest of the packet anatomy is controlled internally by this class and is not exposed to the users.

 #### Quickstart
 This is a minimal example of how to use this library.
-See the [examples](./examples) folder for .cpp implementations:
+See the [main.cpp](./src/main.cpp) for .cpp implementation:

 ```
 // Note, this example should run on both Arduino and Teensy boards.